martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 Would a brand this highly regarded <i>really</i> fail to notice that the case is too small, or have the handles been swapped for fakes that the case just wasn't designed for?
 I just can’t take the risk.

 Whichever’s the case, this is so frustrating.
-Oh, well; back to the drawing board. 😩 Once I get my money back, I may try the set from Cousins&nbsp;— and these ones come with a nice looking stand.
+Oh, well; back to the drawing board. 😩 Once I get my money back, I may try the set from Cousins&nbsp;— these ones come with a nice looking stand.

 <!-- <font style="color:#555555;"> -->
 <center>